 CEO 013 Getting Press and Publicity

-What's the difference between an acknowledged artist and an unknown artist?
-A mention in The New York Times.
+Develop your special angle for attracting the media's interest in your business.
 Learn to put yourself in the loop for free publicity from newspapers, magazines, and trade publications.
-This class helps you put together a public relations plan covering everything from press releases and press kits to low-cost promotional events.
-Develop your special angle for attracting the media's interest in your business.
+Put together a public relations plan covering everything from press releases and press kits to low-cost promotional events.

 Boutiques and specialty department stores want unique pieces to sell.
-This course helps you develop a plan to perfect your product, set a price, and start to publicize.
+Develop a plan to perfect your product, set a price, and start to publicize.
 Learn how to find buyers and sell your product effectively.

 CEO 015 The Power of Negotiation

 Your negotiating skill may be the determining factor in how successful you will be in business.
 Whether it's setting a price, ironing out the terms of a contract, resolving conflicts, or just getting someone to agree on a meeting time, entrepreneurs must negotiate every day.
 This course will introduce you to a wide array of negotiating techniques and provide you with the tools you need to negotiate in various situations.

 CEO 017 Creating Online Content for the Small Business

 This course will teach you how to develop a content strategy that can be used across all digital platforms.
 You will review examples of successful branded content, discover how to create your own content with limited time and resources, and leave with an individualized plan for success.